aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 Key points about seats:

 - A seat gives you access to Vibe's full feature set.
-- You do not pay per message — usage is covered institutionally up to the agreed tier's daily limits.
+- You do not pay per message — usage is covered institutionally up to the daily limits of the institutional agreement.
 - Seats are tied to your AAU login.
 You cannot transfer or share a seat.
-- If the institutional seat limit is reached, new users may need to wait or apply through the Serviceportal.
+- Access depends on **seat availability**.
+We cannot guarantee access for every researcher at all times.
+Seats may be removed due to inactivity in order to ensure fair distribution of access among AAU researchers.

 ### Tokens (AI Studio API)